iamraP/P300ClassifierComparison/README.md

 - preparing the data for classification
 - evaluation of the classification results

-## 1_Prepare_Data.ipynb :
+## DataAnalysis_LIS Paper.ipynb :
-was used to rearange the data so it could be more easily analyzed.
+was used to sort and visualize data

-## 2_Analyze_Data.ipynb :
+## DataAnalysis.R:
-was used to visualize the data and for quick analysis.
+was used for statistical analysis.